danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - <a href="https://openid.net/connect/" target="_blank" rel="noopener noreferrer">OpenID Connect (OIDC)</a>: an authentication protocol (a simple identity layer built on top of OAuth 2.0).

-- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based auth</a>: a strategy that allows clients to send "auth information" to a protected API, when making requests on behalf of a user or themselves (e.g. sending a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">Bearer Token</a> via an HTTP request header).
+- <a href="https://auth0.com/learn/token-based-authentication-made-easy/" target="_blank" rel="noopener noreferrer">Token based auth</a>: a strategy that allows clients to send "auth information" to a protected API, when making requests on behalf of a user or themselves (e.g. sending a <a href="https://oauth.net/2/bearer-tokens/" target="_blank" rel="noopener noreferrer">bearer token</a> via an HTTP request header).

 Now, you could choose to implement this yourself and build your own "auth server".
 But I think that (in most cases) you should _not_ do this.
 Why not?
 Because it will require all your focus to build, operate and maintain it.
 Or in other words, it will cost you (and your team) a _lot_ of time, energy and money.